Salzburg in Winter

 Tours

-The Trapp family is a legendary part of Salzburg, yet many stories remain unknown.
-Did you know they lost their fortune in 1933, prompting Maria von Trapp to dismiss the servants and move her family into their quarters?
-Her former home was rented out, and when a guest heard her children singing, he encouraged them to enter a folk music competition.
-This moment marked the beginning of the journey that inspired "The Sound of Music," one of the most successful musicals of all time.
+The Trapp family is a legendary part of Salzburg's history, and yet, some parts of their story are not well-known.
+Did you know, for instance, that the family lost their fortune in 1933, prompting Maria von Trapp to dismiss all servants and move the family into their quarters?
+The family's former lodgings were rented out, and when a guest heard her children singing, he encouraged them to enter a folk music competition.
+This marked the beginning of the journey that inspired "The Sound of Music," one of the most successful musicals of all time.

-Salzburg, located in the heart of Europe, is renowned worldwide for its unique urban charm, stunning scenery, and the fact that Wolfgang Amadeus Mozart was born here in 1756.
+Located in the heart of Europe, Salzburg is renowned for its unique urban charm, stunning scenery and being the birthplace of Wolfgang Amadeus Mozart.

-The city's wealth and prosperity stem from centuries of international salt trade, known as "white gold."
-This income allowed the prince-archbishops to create a city often referred to as the "Rome of the North," celebrated for its Italian character, numerous sacred buildings, and distinct atmosphere.
+The city's prosperity stems from centuries of international salt trade, a resource dubbed "white gold."
+This allowed the ruling prince-archbishops to create a city often referred to as the "Rome of the North," celebrated for its Italian character, numerous churches and distinct atmosphere.

 Top events